Chuppah music guide and glossary

-There are different ways in which ceremonies take place depending on the culture and preferences of the family, however here is a basic outline for the purposes of planning the Chuppah music around the ceremony.
+There are quite a few different ways in which Chuppah ceremonies happen depending on the culture and preferences of the family.
+Here is a basic outline for the purposes of planning the music around the ceremony.

 There are 5 basic “musical movements” for the ceremony.